 Call Legal Expert today, to see if you could make a personal injury claim for an allergic reaction, on behalf of your child.
+In the meantime, please read on for more advice if your child is injured when under school care.

-According to the Royal Society For The Prevention Of Accidents (ROSPA) the most common way a child is likely to be injured at school is suffering from a slip, trip or fall accident.
-This could be caused on the school playground if there are broken paving slabs, a crack in the concrete, or there is icy weather and the playground has not been properly de-iced.
 Inside the school building, spillages on the floor that have not been properly mopped up, broken flooring or poor maintenance on a staircase could all cause a child to fall.
 If your child has been seriously injured because of a slip or fall accident at school, call Legal Expert to see if you could claim compensation on their behalf.

 Of course, getting a scraped knee or a bruise on the playground is a normal part of growing up.
 However, if a child has been seriously injured in a school playground (for example, an injury that causes them to miss three days off school, or has a significant effect on them), then a

-child injured on school playground could receive compensation if the reason for their accident was negligence on the part of the school.
+child injured on the school playground could receive compensation if the reason for their accident was negligence on the part of the school.

 Here are some examples of reasons a child may be injured at school;